mattmeyers/vscode-dbml/README.md

 This Visual Studio Code extension provides language support for the Database Markup Language ([DBML](https://dbml.org)).

-## Installation

-This extension is not currently on the VS Code Marketplace.
-In order to install, clone or download the repository and place it in the VS Code extension directory.
-By default this directory is located at

-- Linux: `~/.vscode/extensions`
-- macOS: `~/.vscode/extensions`
-- Windows: `%USERPROFILE%\.vscode\extensions`

-Upon placing the extension in the extensions directory, it will be automatically enabled.

 ## Syntax Highlighting

 Syntax highlighting is enabled for files with the `.dbml` extension.